 - Problem-Based Learning (PBL) and Team-Based Learning (TBL) in medical education

-- Teaching general and clinical biochemistry, molecular and cellular biology to undergraduate, graduate, and health professional students.
+- Teaching general and clinical biochemistry and nutrition, molecular and cellular biology to undergraduate, graduate, and health professional students.

 - Interdisciplinary research-based curriculum in biological physics for early career researchers and undergraduates in physics, biophysics, engineering, life sciences, chemistry disciplines.